vielmetti/mastodon-terraform/README.md

 The person testing Mastodon who wants to check that the latest and greatest passes some set of tests.

-The devops person who needs to have a place to practice.
+The devops person who needs to have a place to practice, and what better place to practice than a federated system which can generate a firehose of traffic?

 ## What are these things?

 [Mastodon](http://mastodon.social) is a self-hosted version of GNU social with a user interface reminiscent of Tweetdeck.
-It has a federated structure, and individuals can either get an account on someone else's system or run their own and then get feeds.
+It has a federated structure, and individuals can either get an account on someone else's system or run their own.

 [Terraform](https://github.com/hashicorp/terraform) (from Hashicorp) is software for provisioning new bare-metal hardware or virtual machines from a variety of providers (including [Packet](http://packet.net) ).
 It speeds the path for going from nothing to something.
 Your infrastructure is created from a script.

+[Ansible](https://github.com/ansible/ansible) (from Red Hat) automates the process of taking a machine and making it be some specific configuration.

 ## Where is this being discussed?